lightning-core/lightning/communications/mid/AmikoPay.md

 destination link ID.
 This ID can be included in the same level as the confirmation and re-transmission, so it will be an extra element next to 'index' and 'message', and next to 'received'.

+Dice values will no longer be used.
+Call-back information can be transmitted in a regular message, as part of the regular message stream between peers.